SwArch-2025-1-2A/groups_ms/README.md

    in the `db` directory.
 The generated code will be placed in the `./repository` directory.

+5. Generate the GraphQL models and resolver(s) by running the following command in the project directory:

+    ```sh
+    go run github.com/99designs/gqlgen generate
+    ```

 #### Local build instructions

 To build the project locally, you need to have Go 1.24.3 or later installed on your